Single Region Template

 Admission

-No application fee is required.
-For an application click here or call the Division of Continuing Education and Professional Development Studies at 516-323-3550.
+For an application (no fee) click here or call the Division of Continuing Education and Professional Development Studies at 516-323-3550.

 Candidates who have been accepted into the program will be notified of the registration procedures.
-Tuition for the program is $2,150.
-A tuition deposit of $1075 is due at the time of registration and does not include the cost of the textbook, practice exam or a lab coat.
+Tuition for the program is $2000 (didactic) and $500 (externship, if registered in advance).
+A deposit of $1075 is due at the time of registration.
+Tuition does not include the cost of the textbook, practice exam, or other material such as a lab coat.
 The balance of the tuition is due prior to the start of classes.
-However, a payment plan is available.
-Please call 516.323.3558 for further details.
-Tuition can be paid by MasterCard, Visa, Discover or AMEX.
-If you pay by credit card there will be a fee of 2.75% for domestic cards and 4.25% for international cards added to the tuition.
-You can avoid the credit card fee by paying with a check online or in person.
-Some forms of financial are available.
+Please call 516.323.3558 if payment assistance is needed.
+Tuition can be paid by MasterCard, Visa, Discover or AMEX with a fee of 2.95% for domestic cards and 4.25% for international cards.
+Avoid the credit card fee by paying with a check online or in person.
+Some forms of financial aid are available.

 Financial Assistance